HasteGaming/classic/docs/charter.md

 # Raid/Zone
 ## Raid 40 Content
-- Loot Council
+- AQ
-	- There is no "Priority".
-There is progression.

 ## Raid 20 Content

+### AQ
+- Skill Book Priority
+	1. Raider
+	2. RaiderAlt
+	3. Alt
+	4. Other

 ### ZG
 - EPGP
+	- GP is used to track idol distribution.
 	- Raid must a hosted & confirmed raid by an officer or higher.
 	- Each boss is worth 2 EP.
 	- Hakkar is worth 3 EP.

-	- Bijou
-		- Send to guild bank to be redistributed for ZG shoulder enchants.
-		- Requested in #guild-crafting-requests.
+- Loot
 	- Idol
 		- Only one Idol per player per ZG regardless of EPGP Ratio.
 		- Priority goes to highest EPGP Ratio.
 			- Should be expressed early (raid start) and before boss pull if you plan to utilize EP/GP for priority.
 			- Character should be active 40 man roster raider.

+	- Bijou
+		- Send to guild bank to be redistributed for ZG shoulder enchants.
+		- Requested in #guild-crafting-requests.
-			§ Coins are free roll.
+	- Coins are free roll.

 # Frequently asked questions